tom-seddon/acorn_1770_dfs_disassembly/README.md

 The build process is supposed to be silent when there are no errors.

-The output is 7 ROM images, as per the list above:
+The output is 8 ROM images, as per the list above:

 * `build/dfs224.bin` - DFS 2.24
 * `build/dfs225.bin` - DFS 2.25
 * `build/dfs226.bin` - DFS 2.26
+* `build/dfs228.bin` - DFS 2.28
 * `build/dfs229.bin` - DFS 2.29
 * `build/dfs242.bin` - DFS 2.42
 * `build/dfs244.truncated.bin` - DFS 2.44 (incomplete - additional MOS